docupath-ai/docupath-xml-specification/README.md

-This repository contains information about the Docupath XML specification for invoices.
+This repository contains information about the Docupath XML specification for business documents.